 • Content: 24 or larger

-• Added graphics must help emphasize the point to be made, rather than as decoration (e.g., student images with quotes, star to note handout, data graph to illustrate point)
+• Added graphics should help emphasize the point to be made, rather than as decoration (e.g., student images with quotes, star to note handout, data graph to illustrate point)

 • On last slide (APA Citation of each source referenced or quoted)